Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Conclusion

 \section{Conclusion}

 In this work, we consider universal adversarial attacks on graphs and propose the first algorithm, named GUA, to effectively conduct these attacks.
 GUA finds a set of anchor nodes to mislead the classification of all nodes in the graph through flipping the connections between the anchors and the target node.
 GUA achieves the highest ASR compared to several universal attack baselines.
+The training process can be accelerated through sampling the training set in each epoch.
 There exists a trade-off between ASR and the anchor set size and we find that a very small size is sufficient to achieve remarkable attack success.
 Additionally, we find that the computed anchor nodes often belong to the same class.
 We also find that the anchor nodes used to attack one model equally well attack other models.
 In the future, we plan to develop defense mechanisms to effectively counter these attacks.